Rio Tinto to drop 1 billion euro Portugal project: sources

 ($1 = 0.8160 euros)

-Reporting by Filipa Cunha Lima and Clara Ferreira Marques; Additional reporting by Sonali Paul in MELBOURNE; Writing by Daniel Alvarenga; Editing by Elaine Hardcastle and Tim Dobbyn
+Reporting by Filipa Cunha Lima and Clara Ferreira Marques; Writing by Daniel Alvarenga; Editing by Elaine Hardcastle